top of page

 The workshop is in the Mekong River basin, which gives it a Southeast Asian vibe.

-These products are dyed with natural dyes by artisans from the Intangible Cultural Heritage Traditions and Intangible Cultural Heritage Production Workshop in China.
+These products are handmade by craftsmen at the Intangible Cultural Heritage Production Studio.

 ショップ